michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 │   └── ...
 (30-day rolling window CSV files from March 16, 2020 until March 15, 2021)
 └── ...
 (12 more directories)
 ```

+You may see on the `gt_raw_daily30daywindow_volumes` directory for the 30-day rolling window datasets of each search term.
+The subdirectory's name is that search keyword used.
+There are 15 directories that represents the 15 keywords used in the study.

+On each subdirectory, you may see the comma separated value (CSV) files named after the first day when it scraped the popularity score of that search term.
+For example, if it is named `2020 03 16.csv`, then you will see the popularity scores for that term from March 16, 2020 until April 15, 2020.

+There is also an additional folder named `extra_day` for the purpose of completing the one-year timeline for the data preprocessing used in the conference paper.
+This is formally known as **Rescaling Daily Data Method**.
+Take note this was referred to as "RSV" in the filenames for simplicity.

 ## Preprocessing Google Trends Dataset